 -Foreign drivers can have their previous accident free years recognized if they have a document of proof from their previous insurance company.
-Without real proof, you will most likely have to start in SF 0.
+Without real proof, you will most likely have to start in SF 0 or SF 1/2.

 The most important thing to know about the German Schadenfreiheitsklasse is that the amount of discount you get on your insurance depends on how many consistent years of accident-free driving you have under your belt.
 Only consistent years of damage-free driving will lead to the yearly promotion to a higher SF-class.